 When a department is assigned a new position, that new position is entitled to a computer, which may or may not be a new one.
 The department chair can decide whether another user, or the employee in the new position, would better utilize the new unit.
 Replacing the oldest third of computers often means that only a few computers will be replaced in a work group.
 When a platform switch is made, it is very important to keep the whole work group on the same platform.

 The university has two processes that give departments an opportunity to ask for changes:

-When special needs arise, requests can be made by contacting the IMT Support Desk.
+When special needs arise, requests can be made by contacting the IMT Support Center.
 Each request is individually reviewed by IMT.
 The university attempts to process most requests through the normal budgeting process in order to provide greater accountability and planning.
-However, very limited funds are used for emergency requests concerning needs for which long-range planning was not possible.
+Very limited funds, however, are used for emergency requests concerning needs for which long-range planning was not possible.